pingcap/docs-cn/placement-rules-in-sql.md

 - Merge multiple databases of different applications to reduce the cost on database maintenance
 - Increase replica count for important data to improve the application availability and data reliability
-- Store new data into SSDs and store old data into HHDs to lower the cost on data archiving and storage
+- Store new data into NVMe storage and store old data into SSDs to lower the cost on data archiving and storage
 - Schedule the leaders of hotspot data to high-performance TiKV instances
 - Separate cold data to lower-cost storage mediums to improve cost efficiency